 When do Turtles Sleep?

 Turtles are creatures of habit and generally prefer a regular sleeping schedule.
-To support your reptile friend in developing consistent habits, make sure to turn off the lights in its habitat before nightfall each day.
+To support your reptile friend in developing consistent habits, make sure to turn off the lights in its tank before nightfall each day.

 Turtles need to bask in UVB rays, so it’s sensible that they would sleep during the night and look for sunlight hours instead.